-TIM Barrow’s bold and boisterous play centred on the 1707 Act of Union couldn’t be more timely
+Tim Barrow’s new play on 1707 Act of Union

 AMONG the lawyers and politicians in the coffee houses of the Canongate, and among the drinkers in dingy howffs down Old Town closes, the topic of conversation is one and the same: Scotland and England – are they better together or better apart?
 It’s 1706 and there is a choice to be made.